Top AI Models

 by xAI

-xAI's latest multimodal AI assistant with real-time information access and advanced reasoning capabilities.
-Includes Grok 3 (flagship) and Grok 3 mini (more efficient) models with optional reasoning modes.
+xAI's multimodal AI assistant with real-time information access and advanced reasoning capabilities.
+Includes Grok 3 (latest, February 2025), Grok-2, and Grok-1.5 models.
+Grok 3 features enhanced contextual awareness and reasoning skills, making it competitive with top-tier models.

 Pros